User Score: 5943

 --The Harmonicaires (also listed as "The Harmonicats")

---Alice Riley and Raleigh Isaacs (winners of the Chicago Tribune's Chicagoland Musical Festival)
+--Alice Riley (soprano, female winner in Chicago Tribune's Chicagoland Music Festival)

 --Joyce's Camels (novelty act)